Plaque of John K. Eareckson at US National Wrestling Hall of Fame

 By the time I came along in the late ’60’s, there were more STORIES of great wrestling meets than meets themselves.
 Still, it was a good place for a kid to get a good workout and learn a few moves from the veterans of foreign battles on the mat.
 The trick was to find someone ready, willing and able to pair up with you.

 It was 1967 and I had entered an AAU wrestling tournament.
 At 5’4″ and 130 pounds, I needed to lose seven pounds to make weight.
 There was no one my size at the Y, so Dad suggested that I ask the “grey haired guy” sitting on the edge to wrestle.
 He was about my height.
 His name was “Johnny” and he agreed to show me a few moves.
 I don’t remember any moves in particular, but I did a lot of sweating and grunting.
 When I was on bottom, Johnny grabbed me tight.
 I struggled to get away but couldn’t move.
 He had six-pack abs, a barrel chest and arms like a wiry snakes.
 No matter what I tried, sit out, stand up or switch, he had a counter to that escape.
 I spent a lot of time looking up at the rafters, bridging, and trying to get wrist control, to no avail.
 When I finally dragged my butt off the mat, Dad asked, “So how old do you think that guy is?”
 “I don’t know,” I said, “But he’s like wrestling a brick wall.”

 His name was Johnny K. Eareckson.

-My dad was 43 at the time and he had given up rolling around with his sons, because of two bad shoulders and a slipped disc in his back.
+My dad, Laurie Hooper, was 43 years old at the time and he had given up rolling around on the mats with his sons, because of two bad shoulders and a slipped disc in his back.
 Eareckson was 67.
 How could a guy 24 years older than my dad have the stamina to go a round on the mat with anyone?
 Johnny said he liked doing mat work, because it was not as punishing on his knees as takedowns were.